 Posted On: Friday - March 2nd 2018 10:18PM MST

-In Topics: Student Snowflakes Curmudgeonry Economics
+In Topics: Student and other Snowflakes Curmudgeonry Economics

 The Peak Stupidity blog staff was on a field trip to a coffee shop this afternoon when some thoughts for this post occurred.
 This writer is not a coffee drinker, so perhaps I am missing something as I write this.
 However, this is more about the ubiquitous coffee shops than the drink itself though.